 One of the main differences between a Gold Card electrician and a registered domestic electrician is that with a Gold Card you cannot sign off your own notifiable work.
 So if you are looking to work in domestic properties and want to be able to sign off your own work, you do not need a Gold Card but you do need to be registered with a CPS.

 If you are looking for work specifically on construction sites, then you may want to consider a Gold Card.
 However, you can still work on construction sites without a Gold Card as a labourer.
 So if you do not have a Level 3 NVQ you can still apply for an ECS Labourer Card.

 Another difference is earning potential.
 On average an electrician with a Gold Card will earn on average £25 an hour on a construction site.
 However, a self-employed electrician can earn up to £45 an hour when working in domestic properties.

 This very much depends on the sort of work you are looking to get into once qualified and have built up experience.
 If you definitely know that construction work is your end goal, then you will need to complete your Level 3 NVQ before applying for your Gold Card.

 However, if you are more interested in domestic work and eventually being able to sign off your own notifiable work then the registered domestic electrician route is definitely for you.
 This route allows you to start earning money, build your experience and develop your customer portfolio as soon as your initial training is complete, and then the rest of your training can be completed whilst you are out working.
 As soon as you start taking control of your own customer portfolio, you will be in charge of your own work – you are not reliant on contractors providing you with work.

-Here at Electrician Courses 4U we have developed a unique 2 stage process that will give you everything you need to start your journey to becoming a fully qualified domestic electrician.
+Whichever career path you choose, here at Electrician Courses 4U we have developed a unique route that will give you everything you need to earn your Level 3 NVQ, read more about it here.